scott-22/instagram-message-formatter/README.md

 # Instagram Message Formatter

-This program formats Instagram message data downloaded from the Instagram data download request.
+This program formats downloaded Instagram message data.
+The data download request from Instagram's website will include a messages.json file.
-It parses through the downloaded JSON file and writes to an HTML file, which is styled by the CSS file.
+It parses through the downloaded JSON file and creates or edits a messages.html file.